Signed zero: In rounded values

 Informally, one may use the notation "−0" for a negative value that was rounded to zero.
 This notation may be useful when a negative sign is significant; for example, when tabulating Celsius temperatures, where a negative sign means below freezing.

 In statistical mechanics

 In statistical mechanics, one sometimes uses negative temperatures to describe systems with population inversion, which can be considered to have a temperature greater than positive infinity, because the coefficient of energy in the population distribution function is −1/Temperature.
-In this context, a temperature of −0 is a (theoretical) temperature larger than any other negative temperature, corresponding to the (theoretical) maximum conceivable extent of population inversion, the opposite extreme to +0.
+In this context, a temperature of −0 is a (theoretical) temperature larger than any other negative temperature, corresponding to the maximum conceivable extent of population inversion, the opposite extreme to +0.